sebastian-gregoricchio/snakeATAC/README.md

 ### Configuration file
-The configuration file is a yaml-formatted file containing all the parameters that are passed to different steps of the pipelines such as the directory with the input files, reference genome, threads of the tools, etc.
+The configuration file is a yaml-formatted file containing all the parameters that are passed to different steps of the pipelines such as the directory with the input files, reference genome, threads of the tools, etc. <br>
 The snakeATAC configuration file is divided in two sections: a) 'experiment-specific', with al the parameters that most likely are changing from experiment to experiment; b) 'common', with parameters that are quite stable independently of the experiments design.
-The latter should be changed only for very specific needs and is in turn compose by two sections depending on whether the copy number variation is performed or not.
+The latter should be changed only for very specific needs and is in turn compose by two sections depending on whether the copy number variation is performed or not. <br>
 Hereafter, the meaning of the different parameters is described.

 <br></br>